algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 - Misinterpretation
 - Miscommunication
 - Broken communication
-  - Flow of information being disrupted or ineffective - leads to misunderstanding and potential project failures.
+  - The flow of information being disrupted or ineffective - leads to misunderstanding and potential project failures.
 - Project's failure
   - The fact of not meeting the client's expectations.
 Leading to a non-completion of the project.
 - Team's disengagement on a long-term